AmishRanpariya/AmishRanpariya/README.md

 ### 🌱 What do I do?

-- 🎓 Currently, I am pursuing a B.Tech. focused in Computer Science and Engineering from **National Institute of Technology, Hamirpur, H.P.
+- 🎓 Currently, I am pursuing a M.Tech. focused in Computer Science and Engineering from **National Institute of Technology, Hamirpur, H.P.
 (NIT Hamirpur)**.
-- 💻 I'm a fast learner looking for interesting career opportunities in the Web as a developer.
 - 💬 Ping me about **Anything**, I'm glad to help you!😇

 <img align="center" height="225" width="400" alt="GIF" src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif" />